upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y-draft-01.md

 ---
 # TYPE X / TYPE Y

 Two uniformed figures stand before a jumbled pile of rusting shipping containers, in a thick forest of stacks.
 Neighboring stacks have been knocked outwards, forming a small clearing.
+Traffic noise is a distant, muted murmur, largely drowned out by the high-pitched whining of the drones mapping the scene.

 One container, which has tumbled the furthest, landing upside down, has cracked open.
 A mixture of bodies and machinery has partly spilled out.
 There's a strong hospital, chemical smell, and a hint of rotting meat.

-"Are they all dead?"
+The taller, thinner one asks, "Are they all dead?"

-"As good as.
+The shorter, chunkier one answers, "As good as.
 Literally nothing we can do except look for IDs, and sweep up.
 We've got ourselves some WAWAGs.
 The area has been declared safe."

 "Some what?"